DHTMLX/gantt-docs/data/api/refs/gantt_props.md

 - api/gantt_undo_types_config.md - sets the types of entities for which the Undo operation will be applied
 - api/gantt_wai_aria_attributes_config.md - enables WAI-ARIA support to make the component recognizable for screen readers
 - api/gantt_work_time_config.md - enables calculating the duration of tasks in working time instead of calendar time
-- api/gantt_xml_date_config.md - sets the date format that is used to parse data from the data set }}
+- api/gantt_xml_date_config.md - defines date formats that are used to parse data from a data set and to send data to a server
+}}

 @index: